JohnnyBoiTime/Spotty/README.md

 ~~Improve song loading and playing times, maybe pre-load the music?~~ (Done 7/15/2024, pre-downloads music)
     -IMPROVE LOADING TIMES SOMEHOW (CHUNKS?
 PARALLEL?)

--Add progress bar for downloaded music / music that still needs to be downloaded
+-Add progress bar/number on screen for downloaded music / music that still needs to be downloaded so user can see progress

 -Other stuff